 Clinically assess patients for common features of haemolysis occurring within 24 hours of transfusion.

 Check clerical records, such as ABO typing of patient and unit.

-Repeat patient ABO grouping in both pre- and post-transfusion samples.
+Repeat patient ABO grouping and antibody screen in both pre- and post-transfusion samples.

 Perform Direct Antiglobulin Test (DAT) and Indirect Antiglobulin Test (IAT), renal function, and tests for haemolysis (eg serum haptoglobulin).

 Stop transfusion immediately and follow other steps for managing suspected transfusion reactions.

 Seek urgent medical assistance.